ayush28j/colabshopper/colabshopper-backend/ws/README.md

 # WebSocket Real-Time Updates

-This directory contains the WebSocket implementation for real-time list updates in the CoShopper backend.
+This directory contains the WebSocket implementation for real-time list updates in the ColabShopper backend.

 ## Overview